-In order to provide a complete picture of the Council's financial performance

-Appendix 2s provides a snapshot of the General Fund balance sheet as at the end of month 7.
+In order to provide a complete picture of the Council's financial performance Appendix 2s provides a snapshot of the General Fund balance sheet as at the end of month 9.
 The key areas of focus are any significant movements in debtors, cash and cash equivalents, bank overdraft and creditors as these impact upon the Council's performance in the critical areas of debt recovery, treasury management and Public Sector Payment Policy.

 The balance sheet has been prepared under International Financial Reporting Standards (IFRS/IASs).
 Each year an accounting adjustment under IAS 19 is made for the value of the pension fund at year-end.
 In 2022/23, for the first time, this produced a pension asset rather than a pension liability.
-Based on the latest advice from the Pension Fund the Council has not recognised the pension asset.
-However this is currently under review and therefore the figure is subject to change.
-Any change will also affect the unusable reserves.
+Paragraph 64 of IAS 19 limits the measurement of a net defined benefit asset to the lower of the surplus in the defined benefit plan and the asset ceiling.
+This calculation has now been received from the actuary and £42m has been recognised in the balance sheet as a pension asset.

 Usable reserves include unallocated General Fund reserves and revenue reserves.
 Unusable reserves are those that the Council is not able to use to provide services.
 This category includes reserves that hold unrealised gains and losses (for example the Revaluation Reserve), where amounts would only become available to provide services if the assets were sold.

-Due to statutory changes regarding the accounting treatment of infrastructure assets which were approved in Parliament in late November 2022, the 2020/21 were not signed off until November 2023.
+Due to statutory changes regarding the accounting treatment of infrastructure assets which were approved in Parliament in late November 2022, the 2020/21 accounts were not signed off until November 2023.
 This has meant that the completion of the audits for the 2021/22 and 2022/23 accounts have been delayed.
 As the audits are still ongoing the balance sheet as at 31 March 2023 may require amendment, therefore the figures should be treated as draft.

-Over the 7-month period there has been an increase in Property, Plant and Equipment of £53.3m due to capital expenditure which is in line with the Council's approved capital programme for 2023/24.
-Long-term debtors has increased by £8.7m due to new approved business loans.
-Cash and cash equivalents have reduced by £7.6m and short-term borrowing has increased by £4.2m due to the timing of capital and revenue grants.
+Over the 9-month period there has been an increase in Property, Plant and Equipment of £81.8m due to capital expenditure which is in line with the Council's approved capital programme for 2023/24.
+Infrastructure assets have decreased by £10.5m which is the net effect of spend to date less depreciation at month 9.
+Long-term debtors has increased by £5.9m due to new approved business loans.
+Cash and cash equivalents have increased by £29.4m and short-term borrowing has increased by £58.4m due to the timing of capital and revenue grants and ensuring that sufficient funds are available between Christmas and New Year.